MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-train-models.md

 Once done with ML model training, you can assess the performance of trained ML models in two ways.

-- Open the saved experiment from the workspace, load the ML models, and then assess the performance of the loaded ML models on the validation dataset.
+- Open the saved experiment from the workspace, load the machine learning models, and then assess the performance of the loaded models on the validation dataset.

     ```python
     # Define run_uri to fetch the model